 17.5 Fixed Penalty Notices

 Regulations 21 to 28 (and Schedules 1 and 2) of the Regulations authorise permit authorities to issue Fixed Penalty Notices (FPNs) in respect of criminal offences.
-FPN’s offer the offender an opportunity to discharge liability for an offence by paying a penalty amount.
+FPNs offer the offender an opportunity to discharge liability for an offence by paying a penalty amount.

 An FPN may not be given more than 91 calendar days after the offence, beginning with the day on which the offence is committed.
 This is the maximum period allowed, although to improve co-ordination the Permit Authority will, once it is decided that a FPN is to be given, do so as soon as possible.
 The penalty amount is £500 for carrying out an activity without a permit, although a discounted amount is £300 if payment is received within 29 calendar days.
 For carrying out an activity in breach of a permit condition, the penalty is £120 and the discounted amount is £80 if payment is received within 29 calendar days, FPNs MUST be in the form set out in Schedule 1 to the Regulations.